AdamSobieski/Argumentation/README.md

 ## Other Templating Systems

-Interesting possiblities include exploring support for Handlebars templates ([JS](https://handlebarsjs.com/), [Python](https://github.com/wbond/pybars3)) instead of, in addition to, or in combination with the above templating approach.
-Handlebars templates could also be referenced by URL in, stored in, and transmitted in MIME messages.
-These templates have a content type of `text/x-handlebars-template`.
+Semantic Kernel is interoperable with a number of templating systems and interesting possiblities include exploring support for these, e.g., Handlebars ([JS](https://handlebarsjs.com/), [Python](https://github.com/wbond/pybars3)) or [Jinja2](https://jinja.palletsprojects.com/en/stable/), instead of, in addition to, or in combination with the above templating approaches.
+These templates could also be referenced by URL in, stored in, and transmitted in MIME messages.

+Handlebars templates have a content type of `text/x-handlebars-template` and Jinja templates `text/jinja`.